WEATHER 12-2,2022 Storms, Winds and Rain Move In - NewsBreak

 For your Close to Home LIVE radar find your county hereAs for your Friday ….
 Today A 20 percent chance of showers after 4 pm.
 Mostly cloudy, with a high near 59.
 South wind 5 to 15 mph, with gusts as high as 20 mph.
 Tonight A chance of showers and thunderstorms, then showers and possibly a thunderstorm after midnight.
 Steady temperature around 57.
 South wind 10 to 15 mph, with gusts as high as 20 mph.
 The chance of precipitation is 90%.
 New rainfall amounts between a quarter and half of an inch possible.

-The post WEATHER 12-2,2022 Storms, Winds and Rain Move In appeared first on Wilson County Source .
+The post WEATHER 12-2,2022 Storms, Winds and Rain Move In appeared first on Cheatham County Source .

 Comments / 0